fabio914/BeatmapVisionPro/README.md

 # Beatmap AR for the Apple Vision Pro

 Beat Saber map (a.k.a beatmap) visualizer for the Apple Vision Pro.
-It's the successor of [BeatmapAR](https://github.com/fabio914/BeatmapAR) for iOS.
+This project is the successor of [BeatmapAR](https://github.com/fabio914/BeatmapAR) for iOS.

 This app is still a work in progress.